-Join Joel Bradley for an in-depth discussion in this video Getting ready to use the Bullet engine, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Getting ready to use the Bullet engine, part of Blender: Creating Rigid Body Simulations (2013).

 If you have some point in the past, used blender to create rigid body simulations.
 You will definitely need to be aware of the fact that as a version 2.6 the way we go about creating these has quite drastically changed.
 In versions prior to 2.6 the creation of rigid body simulations required that we work inside the blender game engine, make everything out to key frames and once don't.
 Switch to one of the other render modes to maybe work a little more with the key frame data, and then eventually render out the finished animation.

 Well, that somewhat restrictive workflow is no longer necessary.
 Now, we can create dynamic rigid body simulations right here in the blender view port.
 Using any of the render modes we want.
 In our case we will work with cycles for the most part.
 The old blender game approach is, of course, still available to us should we have the need of it.
 But as this new method opens up so many more simulation opportunities, for the duration of this course, this is the approach that we will focus on.
 In this particular video, as you can see, we're working with the star scene that already has a number of rigid body objects present.